nexusformat/definitions/manual/source/classes/contributed_definitions/icme-structure.rst

         the legacy microstructure synthesizer developed at the Institut für Metallkunde und Metallphysik in Aachen.

+    :ref:`NXmicrostructure_kanapy_results`:
+        A specific example of an application definition for documenting the results of a computer simulation with the kanapy microstructure synthesizer developed at the ICAMS in Bochum.

     :ref:`NXmicrostructure_score_config`, :ref:`NXmicrostructure_score_results`:
         A specific example of an application definition for documenting the configuration and results respectively of a computer simulation with